 where V is our political variable, H is height, and \mathbf{X} is a matrix of covariates.
-All specifications here and throughout the paper report heteroskedasticity-robust standard errors, clustered by household.
+All specifications here and throughout the paper report heteroskedasticity-robust standard errors, clustered by household, which allows for common household shocks correlated across individuals.